cert-manager/website/content/docs/troubleshooting/webhook.md

 ...
 ```

-## Error 13: `cluster scoped resource "mutatingwebhookconfigurations/" is managed and access is denied`
+## Error: `cluster scoped resource "mutatingwebhookconfigurations/" is managed and access is denied`

 > This message was reported in GitHub issue
 > [3717](https://github.com/cert-manager/cert-manager/issues/3717 "Cannot